ubern-mia/pyradise/docs/pyradise.data.rst

 --------------------
 Module: :mod:`pyradise.data.subject`

-The :mod:`subject` module provides the :class:`Subject` which is the main data object in PyRaDiSe.
+The subject module provides the :class:`Subject` which is the main data holding object in PyRaDiSe.
+The subject is constructed during loading an is used through the whole processing in PyRaDiSe.

 |